jgbishop/comics-rss/README.md

 ## Requirements

-This is a Python 3 script which relies on the following few third-party
+This is a Python 3 script which relies on the following third-party libraries:
-libraries:

 * BeautifulSoup
 * pytz